Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Knesebeck Infantry

 Colonel Colour: white field; centre device consisting of the Arms of Hanover (common to all Hanoverian infantry regiments except 10-B).

 Regimental Colour: red field; centre device depicting a scene with a knight, a fortress with rockets fired from the remparts; under the centre device, a trophy of flags; over the centre device, a white scroll carrying the motto IMPAVIDUM FERIENT RUINE.
-Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and the interpretation of Hannoverdidi (right).
+Hereafter, we present an illustration from the Reitzenstein Sammlung, dating from circa 1761 (left) and our own interpretation (right).

 This article incorporates texts from the following books which are now in the public domain: